watszn/blackjack-/README.md

 # Blackjack Simulator

-This repository allows a user to play blackjack.
+This repository allows a user to play blackjack with the ability to see the card count (based on Hi-Lo)

 ## HOW TO PLAY